National Institute for Health and Care Research

-The National Institute for Health and Care Research (NIHR) is the British government's major funder of clinical, public health, social care and translational research.
+The National Institute for Health and Care Research (NIHR) is a research institute funding clinical, public health, social care and translational research in England.
 With a budget of over £1.2 billion in 2020–21, its mission is to "improve the health and wealth of the nation through research".
-The NIHR was established in 2006 under the government's Best Research for Best Health strategy, and is funded by the Department of Health and Social Care.
+The NIHR was established in 2006 under the government's Best Research for Best Health strategy, and is funded by the UK Government's Department of Health and Social Care.
 As a research funder and research partner of the NHS, public health and social care, the NIHR complements the work of the Medical Research Council.
 NIHR focuses on translational research (translating discoveries from the laboratory to the clinic), clinical research and applied health and social care research.

 History

-The NIHR (originally named National Institute for Health Research) was created in April 2006 under the government's health research strategy, Best Research for Best Health.
+The National Institute for Health Research (as it was then called) was created in April 2006 under the government's health research strategy, Best Research for Best Health.
 This strategy outlined the direction that NIHR research and development should take.
 Its predecessor was the NHS Research & Development programme which was established in 1991.
 Factors influencing the creation of the NIHR were the growing importance of evidence-based medicine in science and policymaking, the spread of New Public Management thinking and increased government funding.

 Its budget was over £1.2 billion in 2020–21.
 As of 2016 it was the largest national clinical research funder in Europe.
 In 2022 NIHR changed its name to National Institute for Health and Care Research in order to emphasise its role in social care research.